CoderCoding00/Note_Taker_App/README.md

 ##

-Created an application called Note Taker that writes and saves notes using Express.js for the back end.
+I Created an application called Note Taker that writes and saves notes using Express.js for the back end.
 The data is saved and retrieved from a JSON file.
 Connected the front and back end and deployed the application to Heroku.

 The Bonus for the assignment was for the user to be able to Delete notes.
 I handled this by using the same basic code that was used to Post a note, but adding a new const to filter the array against the note that was to be deleted.